MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-configure.md

 # Configure a Linux CMake project in Visual Studio

 ::: moniker range="vs-2015"
 Linux support is available in Visual Studio 2017 and later.
-To see the documentation for these versions, set the Visual Studio **Version** drop-down located above the table of contents to **Visual Studio 2017** or **Visual Studio 2019**.
+To see the documentation for these versions, set the **Version** drop-down located above the table of contents to **Visual Studio 2017** or **Visual Studio 2019**.
 ::: moniker-end

 ::: moniker range=">=vs-2017"